feniljain/knowledge-base/career/README.md

 - Free resume builders: https://twitter.com/hasantoxr/status/1571465364898459648
 - Numbers which can be used in performance reviews: https://twitter.com/GergelyOrosz/status/1602312952526344192/
 - Job Boards for Europe: https://twitter.com/soorajchandran_/status/1610491972221034496
+- some practical tips from sam altman about being successful in career: https://twitter.com/sama/status/1214274038933020672